rdhss/DaTours/README.md

 ## Description

-RipeBites is webapp that enables travelers to plan, book, and manage their trips.
+DaTours is webapp that enables travelers to plan, book, and manage their trips.
 These apps provide a one-stop-shop for users to research, book, and organize tours, activities, and experiences in destinations around the world.ep

 ## Built With